-SPYPOINT UNVEILS NEW ADDITIONS TO THE FLEX SERIES: THE FLEX-M AND FLEX-PLUS CELLULAR TRAIL CAMERAS
+SPYPOINT Unveils New Additions to the FLEX Series: The FLEX-M and FLEX-PLUS Cellular Trail Cameras

-Montréal, Canada, Jan.
-23, 2024 (GLOBE NEWSWIRE) -- SPYPOINT, the global leader in innovative mobile scouting solutions, proudly announces the expansion of its renowned FLEX series with the introduction of two new cellular trail cameras – the FLEX-M and the FLEX-PLUS.
+MONTREAL, Jan.
+24, 2024 (GLOBE NEWSWIRE) -- SPYPOINT, the global leader in innovative mobile scouting solutions, proudly announces the expansion of its renowned FLEX series with the introduction of two new cellular trail cameras – the FLEX-M and the FLEX-PLUS.
 These trailblazing additions redefine the mobile scouting experience for hunters and outdoor enthusiasts with unparalleled features and performance.

 The SPYPOINT FLEX-M and FLEX-PLUS will be available for purchase in late spring 2024.